Building

 Step by Step Guide to PSD CityWide

 The Strathcona Regional District is pleased to offer residents, builders, and the business community an online system to apply for and track building permits.
 The CityWide building permit system allows you to apply for and see the status of your application anywhere, at any time.
-You can start an application and finish it later, view updates on the status of your permit application and check inspection status once your permit is issued.
+You can start an application and finish it later, view updates on the status of your permit application, add additional documents or contacts and check inspection status once your permit is issued.

 To Create an Account